Jowze/vitepress/README.md

-This is a basic docker container stack to quickly start projects with vue, vite and tailwind on the front and headless wordpress rest API on the back.
+A basic docker container stack to quickly start projects with vue, vite and tailwind on the front and wordpress rest API on the back.

 Steps to setup:
 1. Create docker network